We at The System have seen different types of scar tissue, ranging from “knots” to deep keloid scars.

 - Some scars are invisible (i.e. deep in the body’s organs and cavities).

 - Some scars are painful to the touch, while others are only painful upon movement.

-- Some scars, both visible and / or visible, can restrict movement & function by creating abnormal electro sensory field disturbance in fascial matrix (i.e. connective tissue) of the body, thus sometimes creating “phantom pain, tissue distortion & function” either at the site of the scar and / or very distal from the area of insult.
+- Some scars, both visible and / or invisible, can restrict movement & function by creating abnormal electro-sensory field disturbances in the fascial matrix (i.e. connective tissue) of the body, thus sometimes creating “phantom pain, tissue distortion & function” either at the site of the scar and / or very distal from the area of insult.
 A majority of these types of scars can influence the involuntary Autonomic C.N.S..